Do you have a difficult toddler or is it autism? Is my toddler being stubborn or is it autism?

-The signs of autism are best to be discovered during the child’s first few years of life, in order to best treat and plan.
-Signs of autism can sometimes be spotted from the moment of birth, the child manifesting little responsiveness to stimuli, failing to anticipate movement and paying little attention to their mothers or caretakers.
+One theory suggests that signs of autism can sometimes be spotted from the moment of birth.
+A newborn child may be less responsiveness to stimuli, failing to anticipate movement, and paying little attention to their mothers or caretakers.

-One of the most important things to keep in mind is that autism is a spectrum disorder.
+One of the most important things to keep in mind, regardless of when your child receives a diagnosis, is that autism is a spectrum disorder.
 Though there may be similarities from one child to another; generally speaking no two children are exactly alike.

 Some toddlers may just have ongoing behavioral issues or it could just be the age.
 They’re toddlers, after all, and toddlers are known to be quite stubborn creatures.
 Or your toddler may have an issue with hitting others.